JSchlensok/VespaG/README.md

 #### ProteinGym217
 Based on the [ProteinGym](https://proteingym.org) ([Notin et al. 2023](https://www.biorxiv.org/content/10.1101/2023.12.07.570727v1)) DMS substitutions benchmark, dubbed _ProteinGym217_ by us.
 Run it with `python -m vespag eval proteingym`, with the following options:
-**Required**
+**Optional:**
-- `--reference-file`: Path to ProteinGym reference file
+- `--reference-file`: Path to ProteinGym reference file.
+Will download to `data/test/proteingym217/reference.csv` or `data/test/proteingym87/reference.csv` if not provided.
-- `--dms-directory`: Path to directory containing per-DMS score files in CSV format **Optional:**
+- `--dms-directory`: Path to directory containing per-DMS score files in CSV format.
+Will download to `data/test/proteingym217/raw_dms_files/` or `data/test/proteingym87/raw_dms_files/` if not provided.
 - `--output/-o`:Path for saving created CSV with scores for all assays and variants as well as a CSV with Spearman correlation coefficients for each DMS.
-Defaults to `./output/proteingym217`.
+Defaults to `./output/proteingym217` or `./output/proteingym87`.
 - `--embeddings/-e`, `--id-map`, `--normalize-scores`: identical to `predict`, used for the internal call to it.
+- `--v1` if you want to get a result for the first iteration of ProteinGym with 87 assays.

 ## Preprint Citation
 If you find VespaG helpful in your work, please be so kind as to cite our pre-print: